Our Mission

 The history traces back through three main Baptist Mission Organizations: the English Baptists (1840–1885), the German Baptists (1885–1936), and the North American Baptists (1936–1954).

 In 1954, the CBC had over 16,000 members grouped in 218 congregations.
-By 2023, CBC had grown to 228,507 members in 1,535 congregations (as reported to the Baptist World Alliance) and was recognized in 2019 as one of the fastest-growing Baptist Conventions in the world.
+By 2023, CBC had grown to 228,507 members in 1,535 congregations and was recognized in 2019 as one of the fastest-growing Baptist Conventions in the world.

 Baptist Missionary Society sends English and Jamaican missionaries to Bimbia, Cameroon